Where to Stay in Seattle: A Complete Guide for First Timers

 Gaslight Inn: A Charming Bed & Breakfast in a Historic Home

-This charming bed and breakfast is located inside a historic Craftsman-style home with designated Seattle Landmark status.
+This charming bed and breakfast is located inside a BEAUTIFUL historic Craftsman with designated Seattle Landmark status.
+It’s a great location, and we think it’s a unique place to stay in one of our favorite neighborhoods in Seattle to explore.

 Sonder at Solis: Serviced Apartments in a Perfect Location